Country Domain Names

 Country Domain Name Extension Restrictions

 It should be noted that certain Country Domain Names Extensions have a minimum and maximum registration length.
-For example the .UK domain has a minimum 2 year registration and a 2 year maximum registration.
-There is a maximum and minimum registration of 1 year on .AM domain names.
-If you want to register a .JP (Japan) domain then you will need a valid address in Japan.
-The same rule applies to .EU domain names in that must have a valid address inside of Europe.
+For example, the.UK domain has a minimum 2-year registration and a 2-year maximum registration.
+There are a maximum and minimum registration of 1 year—AM domain names.
+If you want to register the a.JP (Japan) domain, you will need a valid address in Japan.
+The same rule applies to.EU domain names in that must have a valid address inside of Europe.

 What are some benefits of registering a Country Domain Name?

 Another reason to register a Country Domain Name is that you maybe want to spell a unique word that can only be possible with a certain type of extension.
-Probably the most famous case of this type of registration is the Social Bookmarking site called Pinterest, which caterers to every hobby, interest and thing you can think of.
+The most famous case of this type of registration is the Social Bookmarking site called Pinterest, which caterers to every hobby, interest, and thing you can think of.

-Some companies or even individuals register domain names so that they can distinguish themselves for a certain geographic location.
+Some companies or even individuals register domain names to distinguish themselves for a certain geographic location.
 For example, a company may register Company.co.uk to let visitors know that they are based in the UK.
-A reason a company may do this is that they may offer a local service (.i.e dog grooming or dry cleaning) and thus do not want to waste time from someone in the United States try to purchase the service.
+A company may do this because they may offer a local service (.i.e dog grooming or dry cleaning) and thus do not want to waste time from someone in the United States try to purchase the service.

 Where can you register Country Domain Names?

 We recommend using HostOtter.com as a Country Domain Name Registrar.
-We have been using them for quite sometime and they have phenomenal support and pretty reasonable prices.
+We have been using them for quite some time, and they have phenomenal support and pretty reasonable prices.
 However, they are not your only option when looking for a place to register Country Domains.
-There are numerous domain registrars out there that you can register country domain name extensions from; all you have to do is keep Googling and eventually you find your company to assist you in buying a url .
+There are numerous domain registrars out there that you can register country domain name extensions from; all you have to do keep Googling.
+Eventually, you find your company to assist you in buying a URL.